Congreve rocket: Warhead variants

 Congreve rockets employed three primary warhead types: incendiary "carcasses" filled with combustible mixtures of saltpetre, sulphur and resin designed to ignite fires on impact; explosive warheads using black powder charges within spherical or ogival casings for fragmentation effects against fortifications; and shrapnel variants incorporating pre-formed fragments or balls for anti-personnel use.

 Fuzes were wooden or composition types, separately ignited from the propellant and adjustable in length to delay detonation for airburst effects, enabling explosions at predetermined altitudes based on empirical timing of flight duration.
 These designs prioritised psychological impact and area denial over precision, with yields constrained by black powder's relatively low energy density compared to later high explosives.

 The 32-pounder was generally used for longer range bombardment, while a 12–pounder case shot was generally used for support of infantry and cavalry, with an extreme range of some 2,000 yards.
 The rockets could be fired from a wheeled bombarding frame, from a portable tripod, or even from a shallow trench or sloping bank.
 One in three horse artillerymen carried a launching trough for ground firing.

 In December 1815, Congreve demonstrated a new design of rocket that had the rocket stick screwing centrally into the base of the case.
 This remained in service from 1817 until 1867, when it was replaced by the Hale rocket which required no stick and used clockwise rotation to impart stability in flight.

 In a ca. 1816 article (written before the 1816 Anglo-Dutch attack on Algiers), a description of the rockets is followed by mention of 1-ton rockets being taken aboard that fleet.
 It is suggested that "the impetus of their prodigious weight would force them indifferently through earth and mason-work."

 Contrary to popular belief, rockets could not out-range the equivalent smooth bore guns of the period.
 In real terms, the maximum effective range for the 12-pounder rockets and for the six-pounder gun was some 1,400 yards or about 1,280 meters.
 However, the rate of fire with rockets could be higher than the equivalent muzzle loading ordnance.
+Trained rocketeers could fire four rounds in a minute.
 The absence of weighty ordnance meant that fewer horses were required.
 Captain Richard Bogue needed just 105 horses for his troop, compared with the 220 of Captain Cavalié Mercer's troop.

 Rockets could be easily carried and readily deployed, particularly over difficult terrain or in small boats.
 This was amply demonstrated by the Royal Marine Artillery.
 The 12-pounder deployed at very close range was a fearsome weapon, as was seen at the battles of Göhrde and Leipzig in 1813, as well as the crossing of the Adour and the Battle of Toulouse in 1814.